JetBrains/Qodana/topics/ui-overview.md

     The **More actions** list provides other options for handling problems, see the [Adjust the analysis scope](#Adjust+the+analysis+scope) section.

-7. You can copy the link to the problem and then navigate to it in Qodana Cloud.
+7. You can copy the link to the problem and then navigate to it in %cloud%.

-## Baseline
+### Baseline
 {id="ui-overview-baseline"}

 <link-summary>When you click the Move selected to baseline button on the Actual problems tab, the selected